nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt1064/driver_examples/adc_etc/adc_etc_edma/example_board_readme.md

 Running the demo
 ================
-The log below shows the output of the hello world demo in the terminal window:
+The log below shows the output of the adc etc edma demo in the terminal window:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
  Adc AutoCalibration Succeed.
  Adc Edma Transfer Example Start.